Collaborate on documents

 - flexible - you can use them with people inside and outside the organisation

-- convenient - every modern networked device has a browser so you don’t need any installation or additional training
+- convenient - every modern networked device has a browser so you do not need any installation or additional training

-- cost-effective - you don’t need to pay for more applications
+- cost-effective - you do not need to pay for more applications

 A web browser can be used directly for document collaboration, but there are also specialised web-based collaboration tools.
 If you’re writing longer generic text with multiple authors, such as a book or brochure, consider using a web-based writers’ platform such as BookType.
 It uses open source software web technology that allows authors, editors and other stakeholders to work and communicate simultaneously through the browser.
 The result can be exported to ODF, HTML and PDF, as well as various electronic book formats such as EPUB.

-For collaboration involving a larger number of participants, an open source web commenting tool such as Co-ment can gather input efficiently and transparently, in a way that office applications can’t.
+For collaboration involving a larger number of participants, an open source web commenting tool such as Co-ment can gather input efficiently and transparently, in a way that office applications cannot.